jeshan/websfear-console-utils/README.md

 Then load the extension into Chrome/Chromium.

-No copyright is claimed in this repository, except the jQuery dependency one has its own licence.
+No copyright is claimed in this repository, except the jQuery dependency has its own licence.